matheus510/testeExpress/README.md

 # testeExpress
 using express to work as a html server-side rendering service.
-Let's see how it goes
+Let's see how it goes.
-#Frustration
+### it is going well
-probably I'll need to use nuxt.js :poop: with express.
+*someday I'll finiSHIT*
 -damn